nytimes/covid-19-data/README.md

 On June 1, we began recording probable cases and deaths reported by Michigan's county and regional health districts and adding them to the individual county and statewide totals.
 On June 5, the state also started to report probable cases and deaths statewide, leading to a jump in total cases and deaths.

+* New Jersey

+On June 25, New Jersey began reporting probable deaths, adding 1,854 probable deaths that may date back to earlier in the outbreak to their total.

 * Ohio

 The state reports lab-confirmed and probable cases and deaths separately at the state level but combine lab-confirmed and probable cases and deaths at the county level.
 Our statewide and county numbers combine both case types.

 * Pennsylvania

-The total cases number includes lab-confirmed and probable cases starting around April 16th, but the deaths number does not include probable deaths, except for on April 21st and April 22nd when it does.
+The total cases number includes lab-confirmed and probable cases starting around April 16th.

 * Virginia